vyos/vyos-documentation/docs/interfaces/tunnel.rst

 Generic Routing Encapsulation (GRE)
 -----------------------------------

-A GRE tunnel operates at layer 3 of the OSI model and is repsented by IP protocol 47.
-The main benefit of a GRE tunnel is that you are able to route traffic across disparate networks.
+A GRE tunnel operates at layer 3 of the OSI model and is repsented by IP protocol 47.The main benefit of a GRE tunnel is that you are able to route traffic across disparate networks.
 GRE also supports multicast traffic and supports routing protocols that leverage multicast to form neighbor adjacencies.

 Configuration
 ^^^^^^^^^^^^^

-A basic configuration requires a tunnel source (local-ip), a tunnel destination (remote-ip), an encapsulation type (gre), and an address (ipv4/ipv6).
-Below is a configuration example taken from a VyOS router and a Cisco IOS router.
+A basic configuration requires a tunnel source (local-ip), a tunnel destination (remote-ip), an encapsulation type (gre), and an address (ipv4/ipv6).Below is a configuration example taken from a VyOS router and a Cisco IOS router.
 The main difference between these two configurations is that VyOS requires you explicitly configure the encapsulation type.
-The Cisco router defaults to 'gre ip' otherwise it would have to be configured as well.
+The Cisco router defaults to gre ip otherwise it would have to be configured as well.

 **VyOS Router:**